-The stand of the Arab population against the government and the first "Land Day", organized in 1976, were a crossroad between the minority and the majority […] On the basis of a proper analysis of the changing socioeconomic reality, the Communist party estimated that the mid-seventies created the circumstances needed for changing the protest techniques.
+The stand of the Arab population against the government and the first “Land Day,” organized in 1976, were a crossroad between the minority and the majority […] On the basis of a proper analysis of the changing socioeconomic reality, the Communist party estimated that the mid-seventies created the circumstances needed for changing the protest techniques.
 The essence of this change was the transition from the stage of relative passivity to a stage of vigorous political activism.

-This activism did not turn into an armed Muqawama, for the Palestinian citizens still wanted to receive their civil rights in Israel, and at the same time to be part of the Palestinian people.
+This activism did not turn into an armed muqāwama, for the Palestinian citizens still wanted to achieve their civil rights in Israel, while at the same time be part of the Palestinian people.

-The Ṣumoud, as a political narrative and a component of the Palestinian identity, appeared in other places: the West Bank and the Gaza Strip which were occupied following the Six-Day War.
-The abstention of most Palestinians from leaving their lands and becoming refugees was perceived as a lesson learnt from the national trauma of the Nakba; and “the ideal Palestinian became the peasant, the farmer who stayed home and refused to leave.”
-The “Samidoun” endured the humiliations by the occupier and adhered to their lands- a bitter lesson that was learnt from the 1948 Arab-Israel war and the Nakba.
+Ṣumūd as a political narrative and a component of the Palestinian identity also appeared in other places, such as the West Bank and the Gaza Strip, which were occupied by Israel following the Six-Day War.
+The abstention of most Palestinians from leaving their lands and becoming refugees was perceived as a lesson learned from the national trauma of the Nakba as “the ideal Palestinian became the peasant, the farmer who stayed home and refused to leave.”
+The “ṣamidūn” endured the humiliations of the occupier and adhered to their lands – a bitter lesson that learned from the 1948 Arab-Israel war and the Nakba.

-The Six-Day War- the second failure of the Arab regimes
+The Six-Day War – The Second Failure of the Arab Regimes

-If the Palestinians had expectations of the Arab regimes, they were shattered following the Six-Day War or "an-Naksa" (the Setback), as it is called in the Arab terminology.
-Within six days, the Israeli army succeeded in defeating Egyptian, Jordanian and Syrian armies and in occupying the Golan Heights and Sinai, beside the rest territories of the Mandatory Palestine.
+If the Palestinians had expectations of the Arab regimes, they were shattered following the Six-Day War, know as al-Naksa (setback) in the Arab terminology.
+Within six days, the Israeli army succeeded in defeating the Egyptian, Jordanian, and Syrian armies and in occupying the Golan Heights and Sinai, in addition to the rest of the territories that had been part of Mandatory Palestine.

 This event created a dramatic historical change in the region.
-Yazeed Sayegh indicates that the Naksa created two opposite directions in the Arab world: the Israeli army strike softened the attitudes of the Arab regimes towards Israel; yet the new occupation led to further complication of the Middle Eastern conflict and reduced the possibility of reaching peace agreements in the region.
-Kimmerling and Migdal claim that the Israeli-Palestinian conflict re-wore the same features it had before the end of the British mandate- a struggle between two communities, each claiming ownership of the same land.
+Yazeed Sayegh indicates that the Naksa created two opposite directions in the Arab world: although the Israeli army strike softened the attitudes of the Arab regimes towards Israel, the new occupation further complicated the Middle Eastern conflict and reduced the possibility of reaching peace agreements in the region.
+Kimmerling and Migdal claim that the Israeli-Palestinian conflict donned the same features it had before the end of the British mandate – a struggle between two communities, each claiming ownership of the same land.

 Either way, the Palestinians returned to live under the same regime for the first time since 1948.
 More importantly, the war demonstrated anew the inability of the Arab regimes (some of which were republics) to liberate Palestine and return the Palestinian refugees to the lands from which they were displaced or expelled.
 Consequently, Palestinian underground and resistive organizations intensified.
-The Six-Day-War was not only a tremendous strike for the Arab regimes; it also damaged the concept of the Arab Unity, as a realization of comprehensive Arab nationalism originating from the school of the Egyptian leader Jamal Abdel Nasser.
-These conditions prepared the land towards the renewed blossom of the unique Palestinian nationalism.
+The Six-Day War was not only a tremendous strike for the Arab regimes, but it also damaged the concept of Arab unity, and the realization of a comprehensive Arab nationalism, originating with the Egyptian leader Gamal Abdel Nasser.
+These conditions prepared the arena for a renewed blossoming of Palestinian nationalism.

-The main symbol of the new nationalism was the figure of the Feda'i.
-The revolution generation started establishing armed resistive organizations that were inspired by the revolutionaries of the third world like Che Guevara, Hồ Chí Minh and Mao Tse-tung, and mainly by the achievements of the Algerian National Liberation Front.
+The main symbol of the new nationalism was the figure of the fidā’ī.
+The revolutionary generation began establishing armed resistance organizations that were inspired by the revolutionaries of the Third World, such as Che Guevara, Hồ Chí Minh, and Mao Tse-tung, and mainly by the achievements of the Algerian National Liberation Front.

-Muqawama as an alternative
+Muqāwama as an Alternative